Scalable unsupervised feature selection via weight stability

 read the original abstract

 Unsupervised feature selection is critical for improving clustering performance in high-dimensional data, where irrelevant features can obscure meaningful structure.
-In this work, we introduce the Minkowski weighted $k$-means++, a novel initialisation strategy for the Minkowski Weighted $k$-means.
+In this work, we propose the Minkowski weighted $k$-means++, a novel initialisation strategy for the Minkowski Weighted $k$-means.
 Our initialisation selects centroids probabilistically using feature relevance estimates derived from the data itself.
-Building on this, we propose two new feature selection algorithms, FS-MWK++, which aggregates feature weights across a range of Minkowski exponents to identify stable and informative features, and SFS-MWK++, a scalable variant based on subsampling.
+Building on this, we propose two new feature selection algorithms, FS-MWK++, which aggregates feature weights across a range of Minkowski exponents identifying stable and informative features, and SFS-MWK++, a scalable variant based on subsampling.
 We support our approach with a theoretical analysis, demonstrating that, under explicit assumptions on noise features and cluster structure, relevant features are assigned consistently higher weights than noise features across a range of Minkowski exponents.
 Our software can be found at https://github.com/xzhang4-ops1/FSMWK.

 Editorial analysis